Spectrum of a sentence: Examples

-Properties
+Descriptive complexity

 Fagin's theorem is a result in descriptive complexity theory that states that the set of all properties expressible in existential second-order logic is precisely the complexity class NP.
 It is remarkable since it is a characterization of the class NP that does not invoke a model of computation such as a Turing machine.
 The theorem was proven by Ronald Fagin in 1974 (strictly, in 1973 in his doctoral thesis).

-Equivalence to Turing machines

 As a corollary, Jones and Selman showed that a set is a spectrum if and only if it is in the complexity class NEXP.

 One direction of the proof is to show that, for every first-order formula $\varphi$, the problem of determining whether there is a model of the formula of cardinality n is equivalent to the problem of satisfying a formula of size polynomial in n, which is in NP(n) and thus in NEXP of the input to the problem (the number n in binary form, which is a string of size log(n)).

 This is done by replacing every existential quantifier in $\varphi$ with disjunction over all the elements in the model and replacing every universal quantifier with conjunction over all the elements in the model.
 Now every predicate is on elements in the model, and finally every appearance of a predicate on specific elements is replaced by a new propositional variable.
 Equalities are replaced by their truth values according to their assignments.